Saturday, 4 February 2023

-Willie Sutton Explains Why We Must Tax the Rich
+Willie Sutton Explains Why We Should Tax the Rich

 Sutton was no heroic Robin Hood, despite some attempts to romanticize his exploits.
 He robbed the rich, but kept the proceeds.
 He spent about half his life in jail, but savvy technician that he was, escaped from prison three times.
 He was a master of disguise and subterfuge.
 His nicknames included "Willie the Actor" and "Slick Willie."